Gnefil/Blog-Singularity/source/_posts/Automated-Deployment-to-AWS-through-Github-Actions.md

 In my case, it increases a lot of efficiencies when updating my blog.
 I find it a bit redundant to repeat the same steps once I upload something new to the blog:
 ```
-- Have the post written.
+-> Have the post written.
 0. Build and test the compiled blog
 1. Push code to GitHub
 2. Connect to my server via SSH
 3. Find the blog folder and git pull
+4. Build the blog
-- Post available on the website.
+-> Post available on the website.
 ```

 After setting up GitHub Actions, I automated it into:
 ```
-- Have the post written.
+-> Have the post written.
 1. Push code to Github
-- Post available on the website.
+-> Post available on the website.
 ```

 # Preparatives